Power utility fires can cost millions of dollars.

 And since Stat-X agent is stable and generated only when the system actuates, there’s no need for periodic agent level inspections or container hydro-testing.

 The advanced technology used by Stat-X products is covered by NFPA® 2010 Standard for Fixed Aerosol Fire-Extinguishing Systems.
-Current approvals are shown below and more are pending.

 Ground power supply is a vehicle used for supplying power to aircraft parked on the ground.
 The electric energy is carried from a generator to a connection on the aircraft via 3 phase 4-wire insulated cable.